staten-island-tech/5-movie-database-project-lukezheng2011/readme.md

 ## File 6

-Develop a function that allows users to search for movies by genre
+Develop a function that allows users to search for movies by genre67